wpanas/wpanas.github.io/_posts/2019-12-01-this-week-i-learned-5.md

 was helpful, but not quite covered my case.
 Later, I found Baeldung's article
 -- [Spring Security OAuth Login with WebFlux](https://www.baeldung.com/spring-oauth-login-webflux#webclient).
 I tried using his solution, but
-`UnAuthenticatedServerOAuth2AuthorizedClientRepository` exception was thrown, when I booted the application up.
+<span class="break">`UnAuthenticatedServerOAuth2AuthorizedClientRepository`</span> exception was thrown, when I booted the application up.
 I searched and found the final peace at [StackOverflow](https://stackoverflow.com/questions/56973321/spring-boot-reactive-webclient-serverwebexchange-must-be-null-when-spring-secu/57788475#57788475).